 Have you ever gone cruising in a houseboat on the backwaters of Kerala?
 If you haven't, make sure you do.
 This is easily one amongst the most remarkable and unique experiences that our state has to offer.

-Present day houseboats are huge, slow moving exotic barges used for leisure trips, and are in fact reworked version of kettuvallams of olden times.
-The original kettuvallams were used to carry tons of rice and spices.
-A standard kettuvallam can hold up to 30 tons from Kuttanad to the Kochi port.
+Present day houseboats are huge, slow moving exotic barges used for leisure trips, and are in fact a reworked version of the Kettuvallams of olden times.
+The original Kettuvallams were used to carry tons of rice and spices.
+A standard Kettuvallam can hold up to 30 tons of goods from Kuttanad to the Kochi port.

-The kettuvallam is held together with coir knots.
-Not even a single nail is used during the construction of the boat..
+In Malayalam language Kettu refers to ‘dwelling structures’ ‘Vallam’ means boat.
+These are boats with a thatched roof cover over wooden hulls.
 The boat is made of planks of jack-wood joined together with coir.
 This is then coated with a caustic black resin made from boiled cashew kernels.
-With careful maintenance, a kettuvallam can last for generations.
+With careful maintenance, a Kettuvallam can last for generations.

-A portion of the kettuvallam was covered with bamboo and coir to serve as a restroom and kitchen for the crew.
-Meals would be cooked onboard and supplemented with freshly cooked fish from the backwaters.
+A portion of the Kettuvallam was covered with bamboo and coir to serve as a restroom and kitchen for the crew.
+Meals were cooked onboard and supplemented with freshly cooked fish from the backwaters.

-When the modern trucks replaced this system of transport, some one found a new way that would keep these boats, almost all of which were more than 100 years old, in the market.
-By constructing special rooms to accommodate travelers, these boats cruised forward from near-extinction to enjoy their present great popularity.
+When modern trucks replaced this system of transport, people came up with a new way that would keep these boats, almost all of which were more than 100 years old, in the market.
+By constructing special rooms to accommodate travellers, these boats cruised forward from near-extinction to enjoy their present popularity.

 While converting kettuvallams into houseboats, care is taken to use only natural products.
 Bamboo mats, sticks and wood of the areca nut tree are used for roofing, coir mats and wooden planks for the flooring and wood of coconut trees and coir for beds.
-For lighting though, solar panels are used.
+Nowadays, Solar panels are preferred for lighting.

-Today, the houseboats have all the creature comforts of a good hotel including furnished bedrooms, modern toilets, cozy living rooms, a kitchen and even a balcony for angling.
-Parts of the curved roof of wood or plaited palm open out to provide shade and allow uninterrupted views.
+Today, the houseboats boast of the same comforts of a good hotel including furnished bedrooms, modern toilets, cozy living rooms, a kitchen and even a balcony for angling.
+Parts of the curved roof of wood or plaited palm leaves open out to provide shade and allow uninterrupted views.
 While most boats are poled by local oarsmen, some are powered by a 40 HP engine.
 Boat-trains - formed by joining two or more houseboats together are also used by large groups of sightseers.

-What is truly magical about a houseboat ride is the breathtaking view of the untouched and otherwise inaccessible rural Kerala that it offers, while you float!
-Now, wouldn't that be something?
+What is truly magical about a houseboat ride is the breathtaking view of the untouched and otherwise inaccessible rural Kerala that it offers, while you float in a relaxed way right through it.

 For booking houseboats, travelers can make use of the House Boat Pre-paid Counter 'Trusted Service, Trusted Rates' managed by the District Tourism Promotion Council (DTPC).